kevinthedang/discord-git-notifier/README.md

 # Git Notifier Discord Bot
+Sometimes it's annoying to go on GitHub or ask my friends if they made changes to the codebase.
+So, I want to create a bot that will notify me if changes are made to a repository so I don't need to ask or check.
+It would also be cool if the bot displays the diff into a codeblock on discord to see what was added!

+## Ideas
 Git discord bot idea to keep simple updates to discord channels on:
 * Commits
 * Merges